 SHINE (SpHere INfrared survey for Exoplanets) is a large dedicated direct imaging survey using the high-contrast imager SPHERE at the Very Large Telescope (VLT), to perform a census of young giant exoplanets in the Solar neighbourhood.

-I led the statistical analysis of the first 150 stars observed for the SHINE survey (Vigan, Fontanive et al. 2020).
+I led the statistical analysis of the first 150 stars observed in the SHINE survey (Vigan, Fontanive et al. 2021).